starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 {: .important-title }
 > After adding the udev rule
 >
 > Unplug and replug your device.
 The event joystick device may still show in the wine joystick control panel and will need to be disabled so that only the raw hid device is presented to the game.
-Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings)
+Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings), select your device(s), and click the Disable button.

-## Thrustmaster T-16000
+### Thrustmaster T-16000

 **Potentiometer Failure**
 The yaw potentiometer on these sticks tends to fail after a time.
 It may be possible to prevent or fix the issue, otherwise a new potentiometer can be soldered on.